StudentRND/Code-Evangelist-Manual/the-basics.md

 * Having your partner accepted by your family.
 * Making new friends without fear that they'll cut contact when they get to know you.

-Most of these samples had to do with sex and gender identity, but there are many other important factors which might lead to privlidges.
+Most of these samples had to do with sex and gender identity, but there are many other important factors which might lead to privileges.
 Take a moment and consider what might have been unavailable or more difficult if not for:

 * Your ethnicity
 * Where you live